AmbireTech/adex-protocol/FAQ.md

 Those are two completely different approaches, and we believe both can coexist.

-It's worth noting that AdEx provides the technical ability to pay users for their attention, but it's up to the publishers whether they do it, and how.
+It's worth noting that AdEx provides the technical ability to pay users for their attention, but it's up to the publishers whether they will do it, and how.

 ## Do you have a bug bounty program?
 Yes, we do.
 We offer rewards for security vulnerabilities that coders discover after every major release of the AdEx Platform.
 [Read more about the AdEx bug bounty.](https://medium.com/the-adex-blog/announcing-the-adex-bug-bounty-a5a6e0621094)